-Using numerous audio examples, we supply examples from a couple of different microphones and the difference both reflexion filters and baffles can make to a vocal recording.
+Using numerous audio examples, we supply you examples from a couple of different microphones and the difference both reflexion filters and baffles can make a vocal recording.
 We also provide an audio comparison of the cheaper solid-state vs the infamous Focusrite ISA unit.

 With the technology covered, we then move onto a track produced for the tutorial and examine the principle and theory behind lyrical content.
-We discuss ideas on how to produce lyrical melodies, rhyming and rhythmical patterns and also look at the most popular method for writing lyrics.
+We discuss ideas on how to produce lyrical melodies, rhyming, and rhythmical patterns and also look at the most popular method for writing lyrics.

 Finally, using some modest equipment we go on location to record two session singers; one in their home bedroom and another in a dance hall environment.
 We show how to position the microphone, pop filters, baffles, and reflexion filters based on the room to receive the best vocal response.
 With these vocals recorded we then return to the studio and show how to tune, edit, effect and process them into our example track to produce the finished article.